Demonstrandum/scruff/docs/faq.md

 ## How can I change Ruff's default configuration?

-When no configuration file is found, Ruff will look for a user-specific `ruff.toml` file as a last resort.
+When no configuration file is found, Ruff will look for a user-specific `scruff.toml` file as a last resort.
 This behavior is similar to Flake8's `~/.config/flake8`.

 On macOS and Linux, Ruff expects that file to be located at `~/.config/ruff/ruff.toml`,